LUXURY \ LIVING

 In 1874 the first Peugeot pepper mill was created, the Z model, this was also the most widespread and is still manufactured today.
 Initially in plain white china, it was then made in silver plate, bakelite and wood, it was also sometimes fitted with a crank handle.

-In 1930 the first attempt at an electric coffee grinder was made, but these cumbersome, the motor was outside the grinder and driven by a belt ? they were discontinued in 1932.
+In 1930 the first attempt at an electric coffee grinder was made, but these were cumbersome, with the motor being outside the grinder and driven by a belt – they were discontinued in 1932.

 In 1997 the first electric salt and pepper mills were produced.